jkrch/MtSpMVBenchmarks/README.md

 This repository is a collection of benchmarks for the Julia package [MtSpMV](https://github.com/jkrch/MtSpMV.jl).

-Because the number of Julia threads has to be set before the start of a Julia session and can not be changed from inside it (other then e.g. the number of BLAS threads). the benchmarks in this repository have to be run by a shell script, in which the number of Julia threads can be controlled.
+Because the number of Julia threads has to be set before the start of a Julia session and can not be changed from inside it (other then e.g. the number of BLAS threads), the benchmarks in this repository have to be run by a shell script, in which the number of Julia threads can be controlled.

 ## Usage